sangria-graphql/sangria-akka-http-example/README.md

     sbt run

-you can query `/graphql` endpoint.
+you can run queries interactively using [GraphiQL](https://github.com/graphql/graphiql) by opening http://localhost:8080 in a browser or query the `/graphql` endpoint.
 It accepts following properties in the JSON body (this follows [relay](https://facebook.github.io/relay) convention):

 * `query` - String - GraphQL query as a string
 * `variables` - String - containing JSON object that defines variables for your query _(optional)_